anyfavors/domain-finder/README.md

 - `--metrics-cache-file` – path to the cached metrics file
 - `--force-refresh` – ignore cache and fetch TLDs again
 - `--dns-batch-size` – number of concurrent DNS lookups per batch
+- `--queue-size` – how many top-scoring combinations to retain before scanning

 The process may take a while as it scores thousands of potential domains and queries DNS.
 Progress information is printed to the console and recorded in